pashkazp/gitlaberfx/README.md

    - Old unmerged branches.

 - **Robust Error Handling:** Ensures data integrity with automatic rollback mechanisms for failed operations, preventing partial state changes that could lead to inconsistencies.
+Enhanced logging of branch commit information improves traceability and aids in recovery if needed.

 - **Interactive UI:** The interface instantly responds to your actions, updating the state locally without unnecessary server requests.